- ending your employment

 - It is impossible to carry on employing you – for example, if the factory in which you work burns down.

-- Any other substantial reason meaning they can no longer employ you.
+- Any other substantial reason means they can no longer employ you.

 Constructive and wrongful dismissal